Sukhmanpreet16/Olist-Analytics/README.md

 **Key Insight:** The business relies heavily on customer acquisition, signaling **weak retention and lifetime value risk**

 ---
+## Key Insights from RFM Analysis:
+* The “Others” segment represents 28% of customers and is a high-potential growth segment that can be upsold or converted into Loyal/Champions with targeted campaigns
+* Top 54% of revenue comes from Loyal and Others segments, highlighting the importance of middle and repeat customer segments
+* 31% of customers are at risk of churn (At Risk + Lost), providing an opportunity for retention-focused campaigns
+* Champions are few but high-value, warranting VIP engagement strategies
+* RFM insights complement funnel and revenue analysis to prioritize marketing, retention, and upselling strategie

 ##  Revenue Concentration Risk

 ### Orders